 Chris looked at the numbers and confirmed this was all possible.
 Within a few months of making that decision, we wrapped up some remodeling projects, sold our home, Chris left corporate America, and we moved into our apartment July 1, 2017.

-Our mini-retirement is amazing - we work side by side on Keep Thrifty during the day, volunteer at our girls’ school, and walk together when we pick the girls up.
-We’ve started taking day dates and go on special family outings on days off of school.
+Our mini-retirement was amazing - we worked side by side on Keep Thrifty during the day, volunteered at our girls’ school, and took the opportunity to visit new, exciting places.

 Our Third Freedom Dream - The Little White Shack